malli7/entry_level_jobs_dashboard/README.md

 1. **Fork the Repository** – Start by forking the repo to your GitHub account.
 2. **Create a Feature Branch** – Use meaningful names (e.g., `feature/job-filter`).
-3. **Write Clean Code** – Use consistent naming conventions and formatting.
+3. **Commit Changes** – Keep commits focused and atomic.
-4. **Test Thoroughly** – Ensure your feature doesn’t break existing functionality.
-5. **Submit a Pull Request** – Describe your changes clearly and link any related issues.
+4. **Submit a Pull Request** – Describe your changes clearly and link related issues.
-6. **Engage** – Review other PRs, open issues, or propose ideas for new features.

-### Development Guidelines

-- Follow Next.js best practices
-- Use modular components and context where needed
-- Write descriptive commit messages
-- Run `npm run lint` before submitting changes
+5. **Open an Issue** – Have a feature idea or bug?
+Let us know by opening an issue.

+We follow standard practices and encourage clean, modular code.
+Don't forget to lint and test your changes!

 ---